 The best time to reach people is late in the day, when decision makers aren’t so occupied with meetings.
 Also, they’re usually in a better mood when they’re about to head home.
 So, if you want to maximize the number of calls answered, schedule your calling efforts after 4 PM.

 8. Don’t mind the rejections

-Getting rejected is a natural part of sales in general and cold calling in particular.
+Getting rejected is natural for all sales reps in general and cold calling in particular.
 You shouldn’t worry about it.
 There will be better days and days when you have no success.
-Just keep working systematically to maintain the size and quality of your sales pipeline.
+Just keep working systematically to maintain the size and quality of your sales pipeline - it’s a numbers game!
 Also, it helps to do some self-assessment and share insights with colleagues.
 That way you have a chance to learn about best practices and how to improve your daily work.

 So, pick up that phone.

 In the past decade, the market has provided us with quite an enormous supply of technologies, AI, automation, inbound marketing tools and so on, helping companies optimize the sales process.
 It’s clear that these new technologies are providing value, but if you ask an average company about what the share of inbound cases is from all their sales opportunities, they’re likely to say it’s not that much.

 Cold calling isn’t going anywhere, at least not yet.
 So, pick up that phone.

 Once you get that second call or first meeting, Salesframe can help you win them over with all your materials in one place and presented in style.
 Or why not create a presentation with these cold calling tips and distribute it to your sales team, so they’ll always have it handy.